qlu-lab/QUAIL/README.md

 ### Step1: Obtain the quantile integrated rank score
 #### Example:
-The following codes transform the phenotype in pheno.txt into the quantile integrated rank score after adjusting the covaraites in covar.txt using 2000 quantile levels and 5 cores are used for parallel computing.
+The following script transform the phenotype in `pheno.txt` into the quantile integrated rank score after adjusting the covaraites in `covar.txt` using `2000` quantile levels and `5` cores are used for parallel computing.
+The outputphenotypic rank score file will be written to `pheno_rank_score.txt`.
 ```bash
 $ Rscript Obtain_Rank_Score.R \
   --pheno pheno.txt \